-To determine the diagnostic sensitivity, 49 clinically characterized sera were tested from patients with established atypical pneumonia.
-These sera came from the stocks of the CAPNETZ Foundation.
-All patient samples had previously given a positive PCR result for Mycoplasma pneumoniae.
-The previous serological findings with ELISA gave a positive finding for IgM in 34 sera and a negative finding in 15 sera (7, 9).
-Although Mycoplasma pneumoniae-DNA was detectable in these patient samples, antibodies may not be detectable if the immune response is delayed.
-This explains the low sensitivity of the previous findings.
+The preliminary serological findings by ELISA showed a positive result in IgM in 34 sera and a negative result in 15 sera (7, 9).
+Although Mycoplasma pneumoniae DNA can be detected in these samples, antibodies must not yet be detectable due to the delay in the immune response.
+This explains the low sensitivity of the pre-screening.

 Diagnostic Sensitivity

 Previous findings with the CAPNETZ sera:

 PCR positive and 69% serologically positive

-IgG 85 %
+IgG 94 %

-IgA 91 %
+ΙgΑ 91 %

 IgM 79 %

-Total: 96 %